SUSE/cap-release-notes/Installation-SUSE-CAP-1.0.md

     auth: rbac
 ```

-If you are deploying to a Caas Platform with SES you need to prepare the environment using these commands:
+If you are deploying to a CaaS Platform with SES you need to prepare the environment using these commands:

 ```
 kubectl create namespace uaa